czue/pegasus-docs/docker.md

 ## Prerequisites

-You need to install both [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) prior to setting up your environment.
+You need to install [Docker](https://www.docker.com/get-started) prior to setting up your environment.

+Mac users have reported better performance on Docker using [OrbStack](https://orbstack.dev/), which is a Docker Desktop alternative optimized for performance.

 Windows users may also need to install a 3rd-party package to run `make` commands.
 The easiest way to do that is via [these instructions](https://stackoverflow.com/a/57042516/8207).

-Mac users have reported far better performance on Docker using [OrbStack](https://orbstack.dev/), which is a Docker Desktop alternative optimized for performance.

 ## Getting Started